Oleksandr Alfiorov

 Oleksandr Alfiorov or Alfyorov and Alf’orov (Олександр Анатолійович Алфьоров; born 30 November 1983) is a Ukrainian historian, radio host, public and political figure, Candidate of Historical Sciences, researcher at the Institute of History of Ukraine of the National Academy of Sciences of Ukraine, Head of the Ukrainian Institute of National Memory, Major of the Armed Forces of Ukraine.

 Biography

 Family

-He comes from the Ukrainian noble and nobleman family of the Alfiorovs.
+He comes from the Ukrainian noble family of the Alfiorovs.
 He was born in Kyiv, in a family of scientists: his father, Anatolii Alfiorov, Candidate of Biological Sciences, worked for a long time with Mykola Amosov; his mother, Yevheniia Alfiorova, is a teacher.
 He and his wife Tetiana are raising five children.

 Education

 In 2001, he graduated from secondary school No. 137 (Kyiv).
 During his studies at the school, he took an active part in the competition of the Junior Academy of Sciences of Ukraine: he won the all-Ukrainian stage of the Junior Academy of Sciences (2001) in history.
 In 2006, he graduated with rector's honors from the Institute of Historical Education of the National Pedagogical Drahomanov University with a degree in history and law.
 In 2012, he defended his PhD thesis in History of Ukraine on the topic "The Role of the Cossack and Yeomanry Holuby Family in the History of Ukraine in the XVI–XVIII Centuries".
 From 2012 until the beginning of the war, he was a part-time student at the Kyiv Orthodox Theological Academy (2 courses).